Navigate Aged Care

 Yes, you don’t have to go through the process or make aged care decisions alone.

-If you or your loved one needs aged support, it can be helpful – and sometimes necessary – to appoint a representative to act on your behalf when dealing with My Aged Care.
-The representative could be a family member, friend or carer.
+If you or your loved one needs aged support, it can be helpful – and sometimes necessary – to have a registered supporter act on your behalf.

 Can I receive services through the Department of Veterans’ Affairs?